jtheisen/basic-bundles/readme.md

 In `BasicBundles` you can specify which resource or bundle requires what other one as a dependency, and those will be injected also.

+### - It can calculate a hash for all required dependencies

+Single-page applications still need versioning for external resources.
+As opposed to classical web applications, they don't reload those on most requests, as most requests are AJAX requests.

+By storing the hash of all required resources on the client and comparing it to a new one fetched from the server, the client logic can determine whether a new version with changed resources was deployed.
+In that case, it can trigger a page reload (or ask the user to do so).